 What Is the Origins and Meanings of Yi Peng Festival?

-When and Where to Experience the Yi Peng Festival in Chiang Mai
+When Does the Yi Peng Festival in Chiang Mai Start?

 Locations where Yi Peng Festival takes place

 Local reality check (important for accuracy): people often say “Mae Jo University”, but in practice, major commercial lantern releases can change venue or be described broadly as the Mae Jo area.
-Always confirm the exact location on your ticket/organizer info for this year.
+Always confirm the exact location on your ticket for this year.

 For the most classic “public festival atmosphere” in the city, go to Nawarat Bridge and the Ping River riverbanks for krathong floating, food stalls, and night crowds.
-This is where locals and visitors naturally gather during Loy Krathong/Yi Peng nights: candles on the water, lantern decorations, street food, and a lively riverside vibe (especially around bridges like Nawarat and the nearby Iron Bridge).
+This is where locals and visitors naturally gather during Loy Krathong or Yi Peng nights: candles on the water, lantern decorations, street food, and a lively riverside vibe (especially around bridges like Nawarat and the nearby Iron Bridge).

 This area is excellent for watching the festival and photographing reflections on the riverbut “unofficial” sky-lantern releases may be restricted, so treat it as a cultural stroll and krathong experience unless local guidance clearly allows otherwise.